Fact #1: Knowing how to calculate and interpret pour costs is critical to your bar’s business.

 If BevSpot Bar generates $100,000 in sales each month and wants to achieve a 20% pour cost, factoring in 20% variance means that the bar actually needs to price its drinks at an average pour cost of 16.67%.

 It can be a bit confusing, but it’s an essential lesson in maintaining a consistent pour cost.
 By pricing drinks this way, BevSpot Bar would generate $16,670 in usage through sales which would be added to an additional $3,334 of expected variance ($16,670 x 20%):

 The second thing to keep in mind is that our target pour cost of 16.67% is an average.
 To end up at this number, we need to incorporate how BevSpot Bar’s sales fall into different product categories and decide the best way to divide our pour costs.
 It likely wouldn’t work to consistently price all products across spirits, wine, and beer at 16.67%, knowing what our client base looks like and how our sales spread out.
-So how do we find the right target for each product category that will achieve a total average sales usage of 16.67%?
+So how do we find the right target for each product category that will achieve average sales usage of 16.67%?